kristinemlarson/gnssrefl/README.md

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/docs/sc02-2.png" width="600"/>

+The second section is related to the RHdot correction.
+You must explicitly ask for it.
+There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
+The RHdot correction requires you know the average elevation angle during an arc, edot (elevation angle rate of change) and RHdot (RH rate of change).
+The first is trivial to compute and is included in the results file.
+The second part is a bit trickier.
-Sites with large tidal signatures require a RHdot correction.
-There are definitely multiple ways to make this correction.
-If you have a well-observed site (lots of arcs and minimal gaps), you can use the RH data themselves to estimate a smooth model for RH (cubic splines) and then RHdot.
-If you invoke -rhdot True, the code will compute and apply the RHdot correction.
+If you have a well-observed site (lots of arcs and minimal gaps), you can use the RH data themselves to estimate a smooth model for RH (cubic splines) and then just back out RHdot.
+If (and only if) you invoke -rhdot True, the code will compute and apply the RHdot correction.
 It will also make a second effort to remove outliers.
 Note: if you have a site with a large RHdot correction, you should be cautious of removing too many outliers in the first section of this code as this is really signal, not noise.
+It also does a run of removing frequency biases.

+This is the SC02 site again.
 In the bottom panel you can see that applying the RHdot correction at this site improves the RMS fit from 0.15 to 0.11 meters.

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/docs/sc02-3.png" width="600"/>